Family Holiday in Japan: Everything You Need to Know to Plan the Perfect Trip - Japanspecialist

 Osaka

 Experience the vibrant atmosphere of Osaka, where you'll find a plethora of theme parks and thrilling entertainment options for the whole family.
 Do not miss Kaiyukan, the world's largest and most captivating aquarium, for an unforgettable adventure with marine life from around the globe.
+Another must-visit attraction is Universal Studios Japan, offering thrilling rides and entertainment for the whole family.

 Osaka is renowned for its culinary delights, so be sure to indulge in street food along Dotonbori or join a workshop to learn how to make okonomiyaki with your family.
 Explore the bustling streets of Namba and Shinsaibashi, where you can savour local snacks like takoyaki (freshly made octopus balls) and taiyaki (a fish-shaped pastry filled with sweet red bean paste) while exploring unique shops among the vibrant atmospheres of Osaka.